Supermaxman/pytorch-gleam/README.md

 ```

 ### Step 1: Create Experiment
-Create a `configs` folder with your YAML experiment file.
+Create a `configs` folder with a YAML experiment file.
+Gleam utilizes PyTorch Lightning's CLI tools
+to configure experiments from YAML files, which enables researchers to clearly look back
+and identify both hyper-parameters and model code used in their experiments.
 This example is from COVID-19 vaccine misinformation stance identification:

 [pg_examples/covid-stance.yaml](https://github.com/Supermaxman/pytorch-gleam/tree/master/pg_examples)